don-maleesha/webserver_using_c/README.md

 Compilation (Linux/macOS)

-Use GCC to compile the server:

-    $ gcc -o server server.c -pthread

-Or use a Makefile for easier builds:
+Use the Makefile for easier builds:

     $ make